-The Research Plan was informed by a prioritisation and planning exercise undertaken in Flow-MER Stage 1 in 2019.
-Areas of research interest were developed in consultation with the Selected Areas and Officers of the CEWH and reviewed by scientific experts from the Science Advisory Group.
+This Research Plan was informed by a prioritisation and planning exercise undertaken in Flow-MER Stage 1 in 2019.
+Areas of research interest were developed in consultation with the Selected Areas and the CEWH and reviewed by scientific experts from the Science Advisory Group.
 13 projects were developed, externally reviewed and funded for 2019-2022.
 Research was funded that would:

-- continue and leverage research being undertaken in the Basin, - inform the evaluation of outcomes of Commonwealth water for the environment, - build on and complement science networks across Selected Areas, - integrate across physical scales as well as across Basin Themes.
+- continue and leverage research being undertaken in the Basin - inform the evaluation of outcomes of Commonwealth environmental water - build on and complement science networks across Selected Areas - integrate across physical scales as well as across Basin Themes.

-The Research Plan has been updated and extended for the period 2023-2025 in consultation with the CEWH's Science Program.
-Research extends to 2024 with some selected projects producing additional information into 2025.
-Continuing projects will address one of the following priorities:
+The Research Plan was updated and extended for the period 2023-25 in consultation with the CEWH's Science Program.
+Research was extended to June 2024 with some selected projects producing additional information into 2025.
+Completed projects address one or more of the following priorities:

-- Research funded under Flow-MER and delivering ongoing benefits to the program, - Research that assists in CEWH reporting under the Bason Plan, - Transition to and improve evaluation of outcomes of Commonwealth water for the environment and, - Knowledge exchange to inform adaptive management of Commonwealth water for the environment.
+- research funded under Flow-MER and delivering ongoing benefits to the program - research that assists the CEWH to report under the Basin Plan - transition to and improve evaluation of outcomes of Commonwealth environmental water - knowledge exchange to inform adaptive management of Commonwealth environmental water.